mikepfrank/GLaDOS/README.md

-The ultimate purpose of GladOS is to experiment with giving text-based AIs (such as, personas being emulated by statistical language models such as GPT-3) a "user environment" that they can manipulate, to see if the right kind of environment can get them to exhibit some higher-level degree of intentionality, cognition, and perhaps even personhood.
+The ultimate purpose of GladOS is to experiment with giving text-based AIs (such as, personas being emulated by statistical language models such as GPT-3 or GPT-4) a "user environment" that they can manipulate, to see if the right kind of environment can get them to exhibit some higher-level degree of intentionality, cognition, and perhaps even personhood.